 Do not hold the vehicle on an upgrade with the accelerator pedal.
 It can cause the transmission to overheat.
-Always use the brake pedal or parking brake.

-(g) Rocking your vehicle if stuck
+Always use the brake pedal or parking brake. (g) Rocking your vehicle if stuck

-To rock your vehicle if it becomes stuck in snow, mud, sand, etc., first check that there are no objects or people around the vehicle.
+If your vehicle becomes stuck in snow, mud, sand, etc., then you may attempt to rock the vehicle free by moving it forward and backward.
+Do not attempt this procedure if people or objects are anywhere near the vehicle.
 During the rocking operation the vehicle may suddenly move forward or backward as it becomes unstuck, causing injury or damage to nearby people or objects.